Wedge Community Co-op: History

 A sourdough bread from the Wedge Co-op in Minneapolis.

 The Wedge was formed in 1974 in a basement apartment on Franklin Avenue in Minneapolis.
 It was formed after a group of neighbors met that summer to organize a cooperative store to provide themselves with whole and natural foods, preferably in bulk quantities to save money.
 In 1979, the Wedge moved to Lyndale Avenue.
 Wedge had a member labor program in place until 1992, when it built a new store in the lot adjacent to its store.
 An addition which doubled the retail space was built in 1997.

 The Wedge was the first certified organic grocery store in Minnesota.

 In 2015, the Wedge became the first consumer co-op in the Twin Cities metro area to unionize.

-In 2016 the members voted to consolidate with Linden Hills Co-op, forming the Twin Cities Co-op Partnership (TCCP).
+The next year, the members voted to consolidate with Linden Hills Co-op, forming the Twin Cities Co-op Partnership (TCCP).
 The combined entity had 25,000 members and employed over 500 employees.